 Research schools and programs

 As you evaluate your choices, focus on accredited schools and programs.
-Accrediting bodies review schools and programs for the quality and rigor of their education.
-There are two types of accreditations — institutional and programmatic.
+Accrediting bodies review higher education institutions for the quality and rigor of their academic programs.
+There are two types of accreditation — institutional and programmatic.
 Institutional accreditation includes regional and national accreditation, with regional accreditation being the more widely recognized.

-You can gain valuable insight into the culture and support an institution or program offers by visiting the school in person and attending a virtual or in-person open house or information session.
-Another way to learn more about the school or program is to speak directly to an admissions counselor or program representative.
+You can gain valuable insight into the culture and support a master’s degree program offers by visiting the school in person and attending a virtual or in-person open house or information session.
+Another way to learn more about the master’s program is to speak directly to an admissions counselor or program representative.

 Prepare for tests and applications